Will Turner

 William Turner Jr. is a fictional character in the Pirates of the Caribbean films.
 He appears in The Curse of the Black Pearl (2003), Dead Man's Chest (2006), At World's End (2007), and Dead Men Tell No Tales (2017).
 He is portrayed by Orlando Bloom (and as a child by Dylan Smith in the prologue of The Curse of the Black Pearl).

 William Turner is a blacksmith's apprentice working in Port Royal, Jamaica.
 He secretly loves the governor's daughter, Elizabeth Swann (played by Keira Knightley and Lucinda Dryzek), although he occupies a lower social class than she does.
 Will is the son of Bootstrap Bill Turner, and he works to free his father from service to Davy Jones.
-He marries Elizabeth Swann in At World's End, and they have a son named Henry (played by Brenton Thwaites and Lewis McGowan).
+He marries Elizabeth Swann in At World's End, and they have a son named Henry (played by Dominic Scott Kay, Lewis McGowan, and Brenton Thwaites).
 Alongside Hector Barbossa, Turner serves as an additional foil to Jack Sparrow's character, taking the role of the straight man with his subdued, good-natured personality.